Social Media Marketing basics

 - Track your outcomes (and tailor/adapt your approach accordingly)

 New platforms are emerging constantly and you undoubtedly feel as though you should be scrambling to master them.
-First, evaluate whether it will be worth the time and $ to learn to implement the new platform.
+First, evaluate whether it will be worth the time and money to learn to implement the new platform.
 Is your demographic using it?
 Are your competitors using the new platform and to what effect?

 When using any platform, keep these two things in mind: